agda/agda/doc/user-manual/getting-started/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have setting ``executable-dynamic: True`` in your cabal configuration then installation might fail on Linux and Windows.
+If you have setting ``executable-dynamic: True`` in your cabal configuration then installation will likely fail on Windows.

 Cure: change to default ``executable-dynamic: False``.